City Relocation Overview

 What the current score suggests

-Carrollton, TX has a mixed safety profile.
-Some areas will feel more stable and residential, while others may require more careful neighborhood selection.
-The main risks here include heat, hail, storms, and localized flood risk.
+Carrollton, TX has a stronger city-level safety profile than many comparable markets, though neighborhood conditions still vary.
+The main environmental risks here include heat, hail, storms, and localized flood risk.
 Conditions can vary significantly by neighborhood and property type.

 What movers should do next